 She went on to complete a PGCE in Secondary Education in Art and Design, qualifying as a teacher in 2002.
 Mayell has gained many years experience teaching art specialisms and examination subjects in secondary schools across Kent, including courses in Fine Art, Textiles, Graphics and Photography.

 In 2019 she completed studies in MA Photography at University for the Creative Arts, receiving a distinction for her fine art photographic work and research.

 Mayell works as a Creative Workshop Tutor for University for the Creative Arts, teaching art and photography workshops to students from schools, colleges and youth clubs, as part of the University’s 'Future Students' and KAMCOP programmes.
-She is also a trained Arts Award advisor and has just completed a five month artist residency at Cobham Hall School, where she is now also Teacher of A Level Photography.
+She is also a trained Arts Award advisor.
+In 2021 Mayell completed a five month artist residency at Cobham Hall, where she now also teaches Art and A Level Photography.